Steve Mesler

+Steven Michael Mesler (born August 28, 1978) is an Olympic gold medalist, executive leadership expert, renowned keynote speaker, author, social entrepreneur, and influential advocate for mental health and performance optimization.

+Mesler is best known for winning gold in the four-man bobsled event at the 2010 Winter Olympics in Vancouver, a performance earning him election into the U.S. Olympic Hall of Fame, and co-founding the innovative and international award-winning education and leadership nonprofit, Classroom Champions.
+He has been recognized by the Canadian Government for his service through the second-highest honor, the Meritorious Service Medal.

+Currently, he leads Mesler Performance Group, coaching executives, elite athletes, and organizations worldwide.

-Steven Michael Mesler (born August 28, 1978) is an American bobsledder.
-He is the co-founder, President and CEO of the international award-winning non-profit education organization Classroom Champions.
-Mesler also currently serves on the Board of Directors for the United States Olympic Committee.
+Mesler previously served on the Board of Directors for the United States Olympic and Paralympic Committee from 2015-2022.

 Early life and sport career

-Mesler was born in Buffalo, New York, and is Jewish on his mother's side.
+Mesler was born and raised in Buffalo, New York, where he began his athletic journey as a track athlete specializing in decathlon.
 He attended City Honors School in Buffalo, graduating in 1996.

 Mesler attended the University of Florida in Gainesville, Florida, where he competed as a decathlete for the Florida Gators track and field team from 1997 to 2000.
 He graduated from the University of Florida with a bachelor's degree, with honors, in exercise and sports science in 2000.

-Mesler won a gold medal as a pusher for driver Steve Holcomb's U.S. Olympic team in the four-man event at the 2010 Winter Olympics.
-This was the first gold medal for the United States in 62 years.
+In 2015, Mesler was inducted into the University of Florida College of Health and Human Performance Alumni Hall of Fame.

+After transitioning to bobsledding in 2001, Mesler rapidly excelled, representing Team USA in three consecutive Olympic Games (2002, 2006, and 2010).
+His Olympic career peaked with a historic gold medal at the 2010 Vancouver Games in the four-man event, alongside teammates Steven Holcomb, Justin Olsen, and Curt Tomasevicz.
+The first time the United States of America won gold in the event since 1948, a 62-year draught.

 Mesler's team finished seventh in the four-man event at Turin in 2006.
 He won two medals in the four-man event at the FIBT World Championships with a gold in 2009, a first in 50 years for the United States, and a bronze in 2004.

-In March 2011, he was inducted into the National Jewish Sports Hall of Fame and in October 2011 he was inducted into the Buffalo Sports Hall of Fame.
+Mesler is the most decorated American bobsled push athlete of all-time, collecting 39 World Cup medals over the span of his nine-year career.

+Mesler’s athletic achievements have earned him induction into numerous prestigious halls of fame, including: